Stats & Training

 Herdier Weakness

 Herdier is the middle stage between Lillipup and Stoutland.
 It's a three-stage line with one more evolution to go.
-For breeding, quick to hatch with no compatible partners via one egg group.
+For breeding, quick to hatch with a massive partner pool via one egg group.
 So far, HP got the biggest boost (+20 from Lillipup).
 The final form adds another 130 stats on top.
+View every chain in the Evolution Chart.

 How to Evolve

-Breed with Herdier to get Lillipup eggs easily from the Ground egg group.
+Breed with Herdier to get Lillipup eggs easily using 200 partners from the Ground egg group.
 Notable egg moves include After You, Charm, Endure and 9 more.

 Best Build